Description of Clinical Pastoral Education (CPE)

 Interview Information

 For our CPE programs, we first review applicants' written application materials and we interview those who are selected for the interview stage of our selection process.
-We conduct an in-person interview with the ACPE certified supervisors at UCLA Health.
-For non-resident applicants, a teleconference or other alternative interview procedures may be established, but a direct in-person interview is preferable.
+We conduct a Zoom interview with the ACPE certified supervisors at UCLA Health.
 Should you be selected for the interview, we will contact you to schedule one.

-Deposit and Tuition for CPE programs at both sites
+Deposit and Tuition for CPE programs at all sites

 Tuition is $500 per unit of CPE.